 The auto repair feature may fail to fix complicated node exceptions in some scenarios.
 If an auto repair task fails on a node or the node exception persists after an auto repair task is completed, the node enters the Failed to Recover state.

 If ACK fails to repair a node in a node pool, it disables auto repair for all nodes in the node pool until the node recovers from exceptions.
-In this case, Submit a ticket to apply to manually fix node exceptions.
+In this case, you can Submit a ticket to request technical support to manually repair the node.